OwenMcAllister/intelosint/backend/src/api/workflows/image/README.md

 # Image Handling Protocol

+Images are expected to originate from a URL

-1. Metadata gets checked and goes through classifier agent (Pulls out geotagging, urls, etc)
+1. Metadata gets extracted
-2. Goes through an image classifer that isolates different parts of the image (Faces, Text, buildings, etc)
+2. Goes through an image classifer that isolates faces and text
 3. Faces that are visible get sent to face check id
-4. Text gets processed and sent to classifier agent
+4. Text, facecheckID output, and Metadata are returned to get parsed

- - If the text is an address we go through the address protocol, if the text is a company name we go through that protoco, etc
-5. Image and isolated Image components get reverse image searched to try and identify as much information as possible
-6. All of this output is sent to the parsing agent which sorts through the information and presents it nicely
+# Metadata_extractor

+Temp image file is created locally and then deleted to run exif operations on

+Per exifread docs: Returned tags will be a dictionary mapping names of Exif tags to their values in the file

+extract_metadata returns a list of strings (tag dict contents) for consistency.